j-bresson/j-bresson.github.io/projects.md

 <tr><td>
 <img src="images/sdifedit.jpg" width="300" align="right"/>
 <p>
-SDIF-Edit was my first, student internship project developed when I started at IRCAM in 2003.
+SDIF-Edit is a student internship project that I developed when I started at IRCAM in 2003.
-It is a 3D visualizer and editor developed in OpenGL, allowing to view the contents of SDIF files (<a href="http://sdif.sourceforge.net/" target="_blank">Sound Description Interchange Format</a>, a file format used by music applications to store dan exchange sounds analysis data, synthesis parameters, etc.)
+It is a 3D visualizer and editor developed in OpenGL, allowing to view the contents of SDIF files (<a href="http://sdif.sourceforge.net/" target="_blank">Sound Description Interchange Format</a>, a file format used by music applications to store and exchange sounds analysis data, synthesis parameters, etc.)
 </p>

 <p>
-An underlying idea was to embed sound description data in compositional processes via an integration in OpenMusic.
+One of the objectives was to embed such sound description data in compositional processes via an integration in of this editor in OpenMusic.
-This idea was brought a few steps further years later in 2017 in the context of <a href="http://www.savannahagger.com/" target="_blank">Savannah Agger</a>'s <i>Landschaften</i> <a href="http://repmus.ircam.fr/efficace/wp/agger" target="_blank">project</a>, and in the framework of <a href="https://cac-t-u-s.github.io/om-sharp/pages/3D-viewer" target="_blank">OM# developments</a>.
+This idea was brought a few <a href="https://cac-t-u-s.github.io/om-sharp/pages/3D-viewer" target="_blank">steps further</a> some years later in the context of <a href="http://www.savannahagger.com/" target="_blank">Savannah Agger</a>'s <i>Landschaften</i> <a href="http://repmus.ircam.fr/efficace/wp/agger" target="_blank">residency project at Ircam</a> (2017).
 </p>

 <b>&rarr; <a href="https://github.com/j-bresson/SDIF-Edit" target="_blank">SDIF-Edit on GitHub</a></b>